Nilsson2020/PastSchoolProject/README.md

-These are past school projects in OOP and software testing.
+These are past school projects in OOP(in Java) and software testing.